 Urinary stress incontinence is more common in women who have given birth, either naturally or by caesarean section because this takes a toll on the pelvic floor and can affect nerve endings.
 You will probably will not notice a change in bladder control until the menopausal years.
 It can come on quite suddenly, within six to 12 months of menopause.
 It can be dramatic and scary.

 Menopause involves a drop-in estrogen which has a significant impact on the level of collagen in the pelvic floor, the bladder, the urethra and the bladder neck.
 So women may find that they are experiencing urgency, frequency and/or stress leakage.

 What can be done?

-First of all, I would recommend using an estrogen/progesterone crème.
-The one I love is called Bezwecken Hydration Ovals.
+First of all, I would recommend using an estrogen or progesterone suppository.
+My favorite is called Bezwecken Hydration Ovals.
 These are bio-identical, OF COURSE.
-The estradiol and estriol will will improve collagen around the bladder, bladder neck and urethra so you get a more resilient bladder that is more elastic (stretchy) and less irritable.
-They will be less rigid and less likely to leak.
+The estradiol and estriol will will improve collagen around the bladder, the neck of the bladder and the urethra so your bladder will be more resilient, more elastic and less irritable.
+It will be less rigid and therefore, less likely to leak.

-It also impacts the pH of the urine, so you are less likely to get cystitis, an inflammation of the bladder.
-Inflammation is where part of your body becomes irritated, red, or swollen.
+It also impacts the pH of the urine, so you are less likely to get cystitis (an inflammation of the bladder).
 In most cases, the cause of cystitis is a urinary tract infection (UTI).
 I have a separate video on UTIs,

 Here’s the link: https://www.youtube.com/watch?v=26za-xaThsU